 Sri Lanka is an island in the Indian Ocean with a well-developed infrastructure, especially with a well-maintained road network.
-The transport system of the island is considered to be one of the best in southern Asia.
-If you are traveller you would probably like to know what possibilities are there for tourist to get around the country.
+The transport system of Sri Lanka is considered to be one of the best in southern Asia.
+If you are a traveller you that would probably like to know what possibilities are there for tourist to get around the country.

 Taxis are provided with taxi counters in all hotels in Colombo and other leading hotels around the country.
 Finding a Taxi service provider on the island is not a daunting task, because there are a hundred of Taxi service providers on the island.
 Some of the Taxi service providers offer island-wide taxi service with branches in most Sri Lankan cities and some other taxi service providers have only a few branches in major cities like Kandy and Colombo.